xtrahue/College_Website/README.md

 # College_Website
-A better college website made using HTML and CSS
+A better looking college website made using HTML and CSS